 Margin Calls Due Today

 This is the total amount you owe for margin calls that must be settled before the end of the current day and any prior calls that may be past due.
 This amount does not include any day trade call amounts that may also be due.

 This is the total dollar amount for all margin calls that have been officially issued against your account by the Federal Reserve Board, Exchange, or house (Fidelity).Fidelity reserves the right to meet margin calls at any time prior to the stated due date.

-You generally have five business days from the date a house or Federal call is issued to deposit additional cash or securities to meet the call amount.
+You generally have four business days from the date a house or Federal call is issued to deposit additional cash or securities to meet the call amount.
 You generally have 48 hours to do so for an exchange call.
 However, calls can be called at any time depending on market activity.